mattmakai/fullstackpython.com/source/content/pages/06-web-apis/03-api-creation.markdown

   poor documentation that prevents ease-of-use.
 If an API is not well documented then developers who have options to use something else will just skip it.

+* [API Doc JS](http://apidocjs.com/) allows a developer to embed markup in their documentation that will generate a site based on the endpoints available in the API.

 * [10 Reasons Why Developers Hate Your API (And what to do about it)](http://www.slideshare.net/jmusser/ten-reasons-developershateyourapi) goes through the top difficulties and annoyances developers face when